 A charming, funny Jewish Orthodox version of Lysistrata, this movie is about a group of women fighting for their place — and their own balcony — in an Orthodox synagogue in Jerusalem, after a more conservative rabbi refuses to build one for them.
 It’s a religious and feminist delight!

 This lovely Yiddish language film stars Menashe Lustig, an ultra-Orthodox Jew playing a fictionalized version of himself.
 After his wife dies, Menashe is separated from his son, whom he loves dearly.
 It’s a careful and emotional film, which was painstakingly shot over two years.
-The care with which the filmmakers sought to portray the Borough Park religious community is palpable, thought to make it accessible to them, the movie does not feature any women’s faces.
+The care with which the filmmakers sought to portray the Borough Park religious community is palpable, though to make it accessible to them, the movie does not feature any women’s faces.

 Fiddler on the Roof (Amazon Prime)

 OK, this is just me reminding you that Fiddler on the Roof is available to watch for free if you have a Prime membership.
 Not only is it a super important piece of Jewish culture, but it’s also a good reminder that so many of us not-so-observant Ashkenazi Jews did come from Orthodox Judaism in one way or another.

 What can I say that I have not said many times before about Shtisel?
 What a show, what a cast (including, yes, Unorthodox‘s Shira Haas), what a special portrayal of ultra-Orthodox Jews that shows religious life in its beauty, humanity, and complexity.
 If you have not watched the show about the Shtisel family, drop everything and do so now.
 And if you have watched it already, take heart: The creators and cast of the show have confirmed that once the pandemic ends, season 3 will be in production, so that’s something to feel delighted about in these troubling times.